BorelEnzo/BorelEnzo.github.io/CTFs/ice_CTF_18/pokeamango/index.md

 >	time.sleep(5)
 > ```

-Finally, as we saw that 151 mangos were captured, we didn't wait until the end and sent a request with Postman:
+Finally, as we saw that 151 mangoes were captured, we didn't wait until the end and sent a request with Postman:

 ![ctf.png](ctf.png)